sttoracle/ORACASB/README.md

 After adding this information, click on "*Next*".
 #### **STEP 1.4**: (Optional) Complete the "*Username*" panel
 You can leave these settings as default (blank) and click the "*Next*" button
-> Exception: If the resource action is Login, you identify the user who is logging in in the previous step (the Resources page) and skip this step.
+> Exception: If the resource action is Login, you identify the user who is logging-in in the previous step (the Resources page) and skip this step.

 #### **STEP 1.5**: Complete the "*Conditions*" panel
 Specify conditions to limit when the alert is triggered.